Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

+= 5.8.1 (2025-09-06) =
+* Add: Option to apply extra fees for Home Delivery and Pickup Point Delivery.

 ### 5.8.0 (2025-xx-xx) =
 * Add: A new contact type 02 with sender email to the shipping API request.
 * Fix: Ressolve issue where insured NL>BE shipments defaulted to standard shipment instead of insured shipment.